 Watering -- Iochromas do best with regular waterings.
 Don't let it dry out completely, but don't keep it constantly soggy either.
 You may use a moisture meter to monitor the moisture levels down in the root zone.

-Fertilizing -- Feed your plant about every 2 months during periods of active growth using a granular fertilizer that contains micronutrients.
+Fertilizing -- Feed your plant about every 2 months during periods of active growth using a granular fertilizer that contains micronutrients (I use this).
 Follow the dosage on the package.

 Placement in the garden -- Full sun may be too much for this Iochroma, except in cool areas like near the Pacific coast.
 It might need some afternoon shade in strong sun.